-And yep, eating in Florence was just as awesome as it was in Rome.
-Their understanding of safely preparing gluten free food wowed me yet again!
+And yep, eating out in Florence was just as awesome as it was in Rome.
+Their understanding of how to safely prepare gluten free food wowed me yet again.
 So I absolutely had to write down a list of aaaall the restaurants, cafes, bakeries, gelaterias and pizzerias that I went to for gluten free in Florence.
 So here they are!

 Just as it was in Rome, the AiC (Italian Coeliac Association) made my life so much easier.
-Not only did their app/website help me to discover gluten free places in Florence, but it’s officially accredited so many of them too.
+Not only did their app/website help me to discover loads of gluten free places in Florence, but they officially accredit so many of them too.
 So make sure you look out for the AiC logo on the doors of restaurants when you’re walking around Florence and hungry!

-Ok, so here’s my guide to gluten free in Florence…
+Hungry?!
+Ok, so here’s my guide to gluten free in Florence and I think I saved the best until… first!

 I really wanted to try the Florentine steak here, but I couldn’t get away from the gluten free pizza dough!
-We also had some amazing desserts here.
-I had gluten free tiramisu, and crepes with nutella.
-Mark went for a gluten and lactose free banana caramel cheesecake.
+We also had some amazing desserts here too.
+I had gluten free tiramisu, and crepes with Nutella.
+Mark went for a gluten and lactose free banana caramel cheesecake… the selection was amazing.

 They actually sell their gluten free pizza mix by the bag so I brought a bag home with me.
-I hope I can do it justice in my little oven!!
+I hope I can do it justice in my little oven at home!!

 This was our first stop off in Florence being only 3 minutes from our apartment and right by the Duomo (Cathedral of Santa